Imbernoulli/Learn2Design-2026/README.md

 Your job is to find the parameter vector that maximises detector sensitivity, within a fixed compute budget.

-You submit algorithms, not parameter vectors.
-We run them on our hardware against problems you have never seen.
+You submit algorithms.
+The best algorithm over 10 problems wins.

 > **Status:** Pre-launch.
 The starting kit is being finalised.
 Expect
 > breaking changes until the first month's problems are released.